-HPED 407Adapted Physical EducationS3SH(WI)This course will prepare prospective physical education and special education majors to implement a developmentally appropriate physical education curriculum for students with disabilities, consistent with the Healthful Living component of the North Carolina Standard Course of Study.
-Field experiences with exceptional children are included as part of the course.
+This course will prepare prospective physical education and special education majors to implement a developmentally appropriate physical education curriculum for students with disabilities, consistent with the Healthful Living component of the North Carolina Standard Course of Study.
+15 hours of field experiences with exceptional children are included as part of the course.
 This is a writing intensive course.
 Prerequisite: Formal admission to the Teacher Education Program by the TEB.

-HPED 409 Measurement and Evaluation in Physical Education F 3 SH and Exercise Science
+HPED 409 Measurement and Evaluation in Physical Education and Exercise Science F 3 SH

-Planning, administering, and evaluating accountability systems in physical education and exercise settings; assessment of individual achievement in psychomotor, cognitive, and affective domains; analysis and interpretation of data; reliability, validity, objectivity, and other psychometric properties of tests; and considerations in selection of fitness tests for adults and children.
+Planning, administering, and evaluating accountability systems in physical education and exercise set-tings; assessment of individual achievement in psychomotor, cognitive, and affective domains; analysis and interpretation of data; reliability, validity, objectivity, and other psychometric properties of tests; and considerations in selection of fitness tests for adults and children.